Diagnose and Replace a Defective Hard Drive (Linux Dedicated Server with Software RAID)

 Please Note

-If the swap partition on the defective hard drive is not deactivated and the hard drive is replaced, the swap partition in /proc/swaps receives the status Deleted.
+If the swap partition on the defective disk is not deactivated and a disk replacement is performed, the swap partition in /proc/swaps receives the deleted status.